oddworldng/cmsysbot-telegram/README.md

 ## Description

-Centralized Management for Systems Administration (CMSysBot) it is a Telegram bot that allows you to manage computers in a local network from the bot itself, for example, execute a series of commands on all computers automatically, or perform updates and collect information from computers, all in a centralized way.
+__Centralized Management for Systems Administration__ (CMSysBot) it is a Telegram bot that allows you to __manage__ computers in a __local network__ from the bot itself, automating tasks like, for example, executing a series of commands on all computers, or performing updates and collecting information.
+All in a centralized way.

+Also, the bot is easily __extensible__ by adding __plugins__ (bash scripts), so any action that could be performed on a single computer can be easily replicated to the whole local network by using the bot.

 ## Documentation

 `cmsysbot-telegram`'s documentation lives at [readthedocs.io](https://cmsysbot-telegram.readthedocs.io)

+## Contributing

+Contributions to the project are really appreciated!
+Please, refer to the [contribution guide](https://github.com/oddworldng/cmsysbot-telegram/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/oddworldng/cmsysbot-telegram/blob/master/CONTRIBUTING.md) before contributing.

 ## Installing